What are the PC specifications for the software?

 |Multi-axis testing ability||

-See all the new exciting features of our latest generation controller and read why you should upgrade today.
+Discover the new and exciting features of our latest controllers and read more on why you should upgrade: Vibration Controller Systems.

-How can I view the dynamic range of the controller?
+How can I view a controller's dynamic range?

-Dynamic range on a vibration controller is an important and often misunderstood concept.
-Many controllers specify input dynamic range or output dynamic range or they may just specify dynamic range.
-To cut through all the specifications you can run a simple test with the controller, and view the total system dynamic range.
-To run this test, create a random profile with a section of the profile reduced to nothing.
-Then, by observing the actual level of the profile, you can determine the random dynamic range.
+Rather than referencing the specifications, you can run a test with the controller to view the total system dynamic range.
+To run the test, create a random profile with a section of the profile reduced to nothing.
+You can determine the random dynamic range by observing the actual level of the profile.

-The Chinese government has a dynamic range test, test specification JJG 529-88, that they use to specify the dynamic range of systems.
-This test can be run on an entire shaker system to determine its dynamic range or on just the controller “looped on itself” to determine the controller’s dynamic range.
-This test has the following breakpoints:
+The Chinese government uses test specification JJG 529-88 to specify a system’s dynamic range.
+The engineer can run the test on a shaker system or on the controller “looped on itself.”
+The test has the following breakpoints:

 |20 Hz||-40 dB|